Consensys/rad-cli/web/src/pages/en/faq.md

 By adhering to the framework-specific protocols, you can effectively streamline the development process, fostering a smooth transition from development to deployment.
 Remember, each framework has its unique set of commands designed to optimize performance and security, so ensure to familiarize yourself with these to make the most of your project development experience.

-### What is the core philosophy behind the DAXSO project’s code structure?
+### What is the core philosophy behind the rad project’s code structure?

 The core philosophy is grounded in the principles of functional programming.
 This approach not only facilitates easy testing but also promotes the active modification of templates to create a truly unique starting point for every project.
 Additionally, it sets a strong foundation for potential migration to other languages such as Rust in the future.